clia/pgxr/README.md

 - [pgxr_lin_x64_95](https://github.com/clia/pgxr_lin_x64_95) - PostgreSQL 9.5 on Linux on X86-64
 - [pgxr_lin_x64_96](https://github.com/clia/pgxr_lin_x64_96) - PostgreSQL 9.6 on Linux on X86-64

+You can simply change the crate path in your `Cargo.toml` (No change the crate name `pgxr`) to develop for your target platform.

 That is it.

 Have fun!